-- Subsection i.
 Students who intend to run for elected office may form Campaigns and Campaign Staffs at any time.
 Candidates assume all liability for actions taken on their behalf by Campaign Staff.
-In instances of no Candidates, Campaign Managers assume all liability for actions taken on behalf of their Campaign's Staff. - Subsection ii.
-Campaign Staff is defined as: individuals campaigning or acting on the behalf of a campaign or candidate. - Subsection iii.
-Candidates and Campaign Staff are responsible for understanding and observing all sections of the Elections Regulations, all Standing Election Policies, Official Policy Interpretations, and instructions of Election Commission members in the discharge of their duties. - Subsection iv.
+In instances of no Candidates, Campaign Managers assume all liability for actions taken on behalf of their Campaign's Staff.

+Campaign Staff is defined as: individuals campaigning or acting on the behalf of a campaign or candidate with the candidates explicit and expressed consent.
+The Elections Commissioner must be sent a complete list of all campaign staff.

+Candidates and Campaign Staff are responsible for understanding and observing all sections of the Elections Regulations, all Standing Election Policies, Official Policy

+Interpretations, and instructions of Election Commission members in the discharge of their duties.

 Referenda campaigns shall not be considered campaigns until certified for the ballot by the Elections Commission.
 However, persons acting on behalf of a referendum before it is certified shall comply with the Elections policies.

+All members of American University Student Government, elected or appointed, may not register nor work as campaign staff.
+They may provide endorsements of candidates as described in Article IV.4.v.